 It’s a lot easier to prevent pantry pests than deal with an infestation.
 Here’s what you need to know about insect-proof food storage methods and what to do if you get an infestation.

 What Are Pantry Bugs?

 Any insect which gets into your food storage is considered a pantry bug.
 The two most common are weevils and moths.

 - Weevils: These are small beetles with long snouts.
 There are over 1,000 types of weevils.

 - Moths: The most common type of pantry moth is the Indianmeal moth (Plodia interpunctella).

 Both weevils and moths have similar life cycles.
 They start as eggs and then hatch into larvae, which look like small whitish worms.
 The larvae feed on your dry pantry foods for several days.
-During this time, the larvae grows and will molt, leaving behind a dry shell.
-The larvae then goes into the pupa stage (cocoon) before emerging as an adult.
+During this time, the larvae grow and will molt, leaving behind a dry shell.
+The larvae then go into the pupa stage (cocoon) before emerging as an adult.

 Where Do Pantry Insects Come From?

 I once had some buckwheat in an air-tight mason jar that I forgot about.
-When I finally went to use the buckwheat, there were live moths fluttering around inside the jar.
+When I finally went to use the buckwheat, live moths were fluttering around inside the jar.

 The container was air-tight, so how did the moths get there?

-In some cases, the insect infestation occurs when moths or weevils get into your home from the outdoors.
+In some cases, insect infestation occurs when moths or weevils get into your home from the outdoors.
 But, in most cases, the insect eggs are already in the food when you purchase it.

-You can’t see the tiny eggs and they are harmless to eat.
-But, if you let the food sit long enough though, the eggs will eventually hatch and the larva will eat your food.
+You can’t see the tiny eggs, and they are harmless to eat.
+But, if you let the food sit long enough, the eggs will eventually hatch, and the larva will eat your food.

 If the infested food isn’t in an air-tight container, you will be in serious trouble.
 The hatched insects easily escape from paper and plastic packaging and infest all other food in your pantry.